 Source of Water Supply: The District receives its water supply pursuant to an Agreement for Providing Wholesale Water Service (the "Water Supply Agreement") between TLCD and Manville Water Supply Corporation ("MWSC").
 Pursuant to terms of the Agreement, which expires in 2036, MWSC is obligated to provide wholesale water to meet the needs of the area encompassing the Blackhawk development, including land within the boundaries of the District.
-The Developers have advanced funds on behalf of the District to pay MWSC for the connection fees to obtain service capacity rights to serve the District.
-A portion of the proceeds from the sale of the Outstanding Bonds and the Bonds were used or will be used, in part, to reimburse the Developers for such fees.
-TLCD assigns its rights in the Water Supply Agreement to the District at such time as the connection fees are paid.
+A portion of the proceeds from the sale of the Outstanding Bonds were used to pay MWSC for the connection fees to obtain service capacity rights to serve the District.
+TLCD has assigned its rights in the Water Supply Agreement to the District.

 Source of Wastewater Treatment: The District is provided wastewater treatment capacity by the City.
-TLCD entered into an Agreement Providing Wholesale Wastewater Service ("Wastewater Agreement") with Kelly Lane Utility Company ("KLUC"), and TLCD has assigned its rights in the contract to the District, which in turn assigns capacity to the districts within Blackhawk as development occurs, pursuant to the contract between the District and the districts within Blackhawk.
+Specifically, TLCD entered into an Agreement Providing Wholesale Wastewater Service ("Wastewater Agreement") with Kelly Lane Utility Company ("KLUC"), initially, whereby the City is an assignee of KLUC and Lakeside Water Control and Improvement District 2A ("2A") is an assignee of TLCD.
+Accordingly, 2A assigns the right to wastewater capacity in the City's wastewater treatment system to the District, as development occurs.
 Pursuant to the terms of the contract, KLUC is obligated to provide wholesale wastewater service to meet the needs of the area within Blackhawk including land within the boundaries of the District.
 The agreement expires in 2036.
 In 2003, the City purchased the wastewater treatment plant of KLUC and assumed the obligations of the Wastewater Agreement.
-The Developers have advanced funds on behalf of the District to pay KLUC, and now the City, for the connection fees to obtain service capacity rights to serve the District.
-A portion of the proceeds from the sale of the Outstanding Bonds and the Bonds were used or will be used, in part, to reimburse the Developers for such fees.
+A portion of the proceeds from the sale of the Outstanding Bonds were used to pay KLUC, and now the City, for the connection fees to obtain service capacity rights to serve the District.

-Developers within Blackhawk and developers of additional land in the vicinity of the District, together with the City, financed the construction of a major sanitary sewer interceptor and conveyance facilities to transport all wastewater flows from the District and neighboring areas to a regional wastewater treatment plant owned by the City several miles south of the District.
+Certain Developers within Blackhawk and developers of additional land in the vicinity of the District, together with the City, financed the construction of a major sanitary sewer interceptor and conveyance facilities to transport all wastewater flows from the District and neighboring areas to a regional wastewater treatment plant owned by the City several miles south of the District.
 Wastewater flows are pumped to the City's plant, which has a current capacity of 4.36 MGD.